-- To receive and consider the Annual Financial Report for the year ended 31 March 2017; - 2.
-To approve the Directors' Remuneration Policy; - 3.
-To approve the Annual Statement and Report on Remuneration for the year ended 31 March 2017: - 4.
+- 1. To receive and consider the Annual Financial Report for the year ended 31 March 2018; - 2.
+To approve the Directors' Remuneration Policy; - To approve the Annual Statement and Report on Remuneration for the year ended 31 March 2018; - 4.
 To declare a final dividend on the ordinary shares; - 5.
-To re-elect Jim Pettigrew as a Director of the Company; - 6.
-To re-elect Gordon McQueen as a Director of the Company; - To re-elect Maxwell Ward as a Director of the Company; - 8.
-To re-elect Victoria Hastings as a Director of the Company; - 9.
-To re-elect Glen Suarez as a Director of the Company; - 10.
-To re-elect Sir Nigel Wicks as a Director of the Company; - 11.
-To reappoint KPMG LLP as auditor of the Company; and - 12.
+To re-elect Glen Suarez as a Director of the Company; - 6.
+To re-elect Gordon McQueen as a Director of the - Company; - To re-elect Maxwell Ward as a Director of the Company; To re-elect Victoria Hastings as a Director of the - Company; - 9.
+To re-elect Sir Nigel Wicks as a Director of the Company; - 10.
+To reappoint KPMG LLP as auditor of the Company; and - 11.
 To authorise the Audit Committee to determine the remuneration of the auditor.